 - Discuss the possible motivations that may have led to false allegations;

 - Ensure that the validity and legality of evidence presented to support false accusations is challenged;

 - Determine if your rights have been violated in any way in an effort to get evidence thrown out or, better yet, the charges against you dropped;

 - With the help of experts, gather evidence that disproves charges against you.

 LET OUR LOS ANGELES SEX CRIME LAWYER FIGHT FOR YOU

 If you or someone you know is facing charges related to a sex crime in Los Angeles, immediate legal counsel is crucial.
 Choose the Tabibnia Law Firm, uniquely positioned with experience from both sides of the courtroom—having prosecuted and defended such cases.
-Mr. Cyrus, our lead sex crimes lawyer in Los Angeles, with a rich history of successful cases, knows precisely how the prosecution thinks, ensuring you have a robust defense strategy.
+Mr. Cyrus, our Los Angeles sex crime lawyer, with a rich history of successful cases, knows precisely how the prosecution thinks, ensuring you have a robust defense strategy.
 Don’t wait; as the prosecution starts building its case instantly.
 Secure your best defense by scheduling a free consultation with Mr. Cyrus at our LA office today.
 Cyrus has over 20 years of experience handling all types of sex crimes, and he can protect your future.